 Animated bodily maps of emotions

 Main figure from Nummenmaa et al 2014 PNAS; shows bodily regions where different emotions are felt in adults.
+If you want to use the animations in your presentations, you can also load the individual body animations from this link.

 Animated Human Erogenous Zones

 This video (Nummenmaa et al 2016 Arch Sex Behav) reveals topography of human erogenous zones whose touching feels arousing while masturbating or having sex with a partner.
 The video starts by showing all the erogenous zones, and proceeds towards showing only the most erogenous areas.
 Yellow regions have the highest and red regions the lowest capacity for triggering arousal.
 Regions without overlaid colouring lack erogenous capacity completely.
+A fun fact: This video was rated as too raunchy per YouTube so we cannot host it there.
+Luckily our own servers can tolerate hardcore science

 Bodily maps of emotions

 Topographical organization of human emotions in the body from Nummenmaa et al (2014 PNAS).
 The data are based on self-reports of 400 adults.
+A version with Finnish labels can be downloaded here and an unlabelled version for translations is available here.

 Bodily maps of emotions across child development